amait41/pagerank/README.md

 # pagerank
-An pagerank implementation with MRJob.
+A pagerank implementation with MRJob.